kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - Inputs inside array items are named using bracketed indices (e.g., `tutorialList[0].title`) so `updateData()` can map them back correctly.
 - Removing an item reindexes subsequent UI inputs; state is re-collected on next `updateData()`.
 - Arrays of objects render as nested groups; their nav items are clickable and scroll to the array’s group container.
+- Arrays of primitives render via `InputFactory.createArrayInput()` as a compact repeatable input list.

 ### Positioning and visuals (CSS)

 - Sidebar tabs remain a fixed vertical strip; expanding opens the content panel to the right.
 - `.form-side-panel.form-inline-panel` is sticky and right-aligned (negative right margin technique).
+The factory also auto-switches the panel between inline and floating when it would be off-screen, to keep navigation and the blue marker visible.
 - `.form-ui-highlight-overlay` is an absolute 2px bar placed along the left edge of the form container; `HighlightOverlay` computes top/height.
 - Smooth scrolling to groups is enabled via `.form-ui-body { scroll-behavior: smooth; }`.